joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 Let's get going, the first thing we need to do is install the styled-components node package.
 This is a little more involved than I would like as, to get the most out of the styled-components library, we need to install and configure the babel preset.

-:::tip
+:::tip Task 4

-## Task 4 - Installing styled-components
+## Task 4 - Installing styled-components :rocket:

 From command line use npm to install the following dependencies: